Bay Adelaide Centre - West Tower

 Toronto, ON M5H 2S7

 Harry Radomski serves as counsel at Goodmans.
-Harry heads the Intellectual Property Group, which has been described as “the best in this field in Canada” (Chambers Canada).
+Harry heads the Intellectual Property Group, which has been described by Chambers Canada as “the best in this field in Canada”.

 Harry’s practice focuses on intellectual property litigation, including patent, trademark and copyright disputes and the complex assessments of damages flowing from the infringement of such rights.
 Harry is a seasoned trial lawyer, who regularly appears before all levels of court in Ontario and in the Federal Court.
 He has appeared before the Supreme Court of Canada on a number of occasions to address the country’s leading patent, trade-mark and damages issues.
 He has also appeared in the provincial Superior Courts in British Columbia, New Brunswick and Quebec.